Standing engagement

 Through better-prepared renewal and vendor negotiations.

-Evale Studio is excellent at providing a quick yet insightful market overview, enabling tool decisions 1–2 months faster.
+Evale is excellent at providing a quick yet insightful market overview, enabling tool decisions 1–2 months faster.
+The negotiation proposals can save substantial amounts of money — a valuable added benefit.

 Benjamin Böge, CDTO at Calumet Photo